top of page

 • Bring the bottom shin so that it’s parallel with the top of the mat, in one straight line

-• Now stack the top shin on the bottom shin, making sure it’s also parallel to the top of the mat
+• Then, stack the top shin on the bottom shin, making sure it’s also parallel to the top of the mat

 • Flex both feet